 -Future technologies

--Foreign translations rights
+-Foreign translation rights

 -British Commonwealth rights

 a) When due?
 Is the date realistic?
-Time is of the essence?

 b) What format?
 Specify the size of the paper, spacing, margins, etc.